Mariana Victoria of Spain: Queen dowager

 When her daughter had assumed government, Mariana Victoria took it upon herself to improve relations with her native Spain, which was ruled by her older brother Carlos III.
 The two countries had been in conflict regarding territorial possessions in the Americas.
 Leaving Portugal on 28 October 1777, Mariana Victoria travelled to Spain where she stayed for just over a year, residing both in Madrid and at Aranjuez.
 Mariana Victoria helped bring about a treaty between the two nations which was to be cemented by a double marriage between her grandchildren.
 These unions were between Charles III's son Infante Gabriel and Mariana Victoria's granddaughter the Infanta Mariana Vitória.
 The second marriage was between the Infanta Carlota, eldest granddaughter of Carlos III and Infante João.
-While in Spain, Mariana Victoria had had an attack of Rheumatism and was confined to a wheelchair for some time in August 1778.
+While in Spain, Mariana Victoria had had an attack of Rheumatism and used a wheelchair for some time in August 1778.
 She returned to Portugal in November 1778.
-Her illness was furthered when it became clear that she was suffering from heart disease as well.
+Her condition worsened, and it became clear that she was suffering from heart disease as well.
 The elderly Mariana Victoria died at the Real Barraca de Ajuda, a building which is where the present Ajuda National Palace is, on 15 January 1781.
 She was buried at the Church of Saint Francis of Paola in Lisbon.